sarahchen6/112-Term-Project/README.md

 1) Make sure PIL/Pillow is installed.
 Refer to the following link if not: https://www.cs.cmu.edu/~112/notes/notes-animations-part3.html#installingModules
 2) Download the code into one folder.
+3) Make sure the following files are in the same folder.
+    - main.py
+    - gameScreens.py
+    - mazeModes.py
+    - mazeGeneration.py
+    - cmu_112_graphics.py
-3) Save the following images into the same folder as your Python code:
+4) Save the following images into the same folder as your Python code:
     - sleigh1.png
     - sleigh2.png
     - sleigh3.png